 Ark aims to create a balanced group that will have the right skills, connections and dynamic for the LGB to work well and support the school in achieving exceptional performance:

 - Good insight into the specific challenges at the school and the general challenges of operating top-quality schools

 - Specific skills as needed by/relevant to the school

 - A link to the senior executive team of Ark

 Contacting the Governors

 The current Clerk to Governors is Cathi Hughes (Catherine.Hughes@arkonline.org).
-Governors can be contacted through Cathi, and the parent governor can be contacted through the school office.
+Governors can be contacted through the Clerk.

 Tina Alexandrou (Chair)